cnolan3/Cicada-16/HardwareSpec/APU_Architecture.md

 - **Duty Cycle**: The "width" of the square wave can be changed (12.5%, 25%, 50%, 75%) to alter the timbre.
 - **Frequency Sweep (Channel 0 Only)**: A hardware unit that can automatically slide the frequency of Channel 0 up or down over time.

-### 2.1.
+### 3.1.
 Frequency and Pitch

-The pitch of the two pulse channels is determined by the 16-bit value in their respective `CHx_FREQ` registers.
+The pitch of the two pulse channels is determined by the 16-bit value in their respective `CHx_FREQ` registers (F084-F085 for CH0, F089-F08A for CH1).
 The APU uses a master clock of **4.194304 MHz**.
 The output frequency is calculated with the following formula:

 **`Output Frequency (Hz) = 4,194,304 / (64 * (65536 - FREQ_REG))`**

-Where `FREQ_REG` is the 16-bit value from the `F1x4-F1x5` register.
+Where `FREQ_REG` is the 16-bit value from the frequency register.
 This formula allows for fine-grained control over the pitch, covering a wide range of musical notes.

 **Example Calculation:**